johndoe422/Xplorer/README.md

 # Xplore

-**Xplore** is a lightweight system tray application that restores the **Quick Launch "My Computer" aka "This PC" expanding filesystem menu** from Windows 10 and earlier versions.
-Microsoft removed the quicklanch toolbar in Windows 11, but Xplore brings it back for specifically for the file system, allowing you to navigate your file system effortlessly through a dynamically expanding context menu.
+**Xplore** is a lightweight system tray application that restores the Quick Launch toolbar feature from Windows 10 and earlier versions, specifically for file system navigation.
+Microsoft removed the Quick Launch toolbar in Windows 11, but Xplore brings it back, allowing you to browse your files and folders effortlessly through a dynamically expanding context menu.
+It makes opening a specific folder quick and easy, eliminating the extra clicks or double-clicks that would have otherwise been required to navigate to that specifc folder or file in Windows Explorer.

 ## Features